What 85 Years Of Research Says Is The Real Key To Happiness

 Worked Example: Busy But Isolated Product Lead

 A product lead runs a distributed team and feels exhausted despite strong performance.
 Their week is full of meetings and task completion, but they feel increasingly alone and irritable.
+Nothing is visibly broken from the outside, which makes the pattern easy to ignore.

 They run the 7-day reset:

 After one week, nothing dramatic has changed externally.
-But the internal shift is noticeable: lower social dread, higher energy after specific interactions, and less end-of-day emotional depletion.
+But the internal signal is noticeable: lower social dread, higher energy after specific interactions, and less end-of-day emotional depletion.
 That is the right signal.
 Social fitness improves by accumulation.

 Common Mistakes